Aashishsharma/Learnings/Javascript/Functions.md

+## Index
+1. Functions (their properties)
+2. This in functions (loosing this anf func.bind())
+3. Function as a value (callback)
+4. Named function expression
+5. New function syntax
+6. Constructor functions
+7. Decorators
+8. func.call, func.apply and partial func
+9. Arrow functions
+10. Currying
+11. Generators

 ## Functions
 A function in JavaScript is a value.
 Every value in JavaScript has a type.
 What type is a function?